RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 }
 {% endhighlight %}

 The functions `cosf` and `sinf` are quite fast on modern processors, but still should be thought of as an order of magnitude (10x) slower than a normal float multiply.
-Therefor it's going to be preferable to precompute these values whenever we can and store them.
+Therefore it's going to be preferable to precompute these values whenever we can and store them.
 A good way for our math library to make use of rotations is to make a struct representing a rotation.
 It can be multiplied with vectors to rotate them by an angle.

 {% highlight cpp %}
 struct rotation